Getting chilly because you’re seeing error code 223 from your Lennox® furnace?

 - Your furnace ignites and heats your house.

-A two-stage furnace has several pressure switches, which allow it to run at different speeds—and use energy more efficiently.
+A two-stage furnace has more than one pressure switches, which allow it to run at multiple speeds—and use energy more efficiently.

 What Happens When a Low Pressure Switch Acts Up